MicrosoftDocs/Advertising-docs/BingAds/bingads-12/ad-insight-service/currency.md

 ms.author: eur
 description: Defines a selection of currency values.
 ---
-> [!IMPORTANT]
-> This Bing Ads API Version 12 preview documentation is subject to change.

 # Currency Value Set - Ad Insight
 Defines a selection of currency values.

 > [!NOTE]
 > The value set defines a broad selection of currency types; however, not all currencies are supported.
-For a list of supported currencies, see [Currencies](../guides/currencies.md).
+For a list of supported currencies, see [Currencies](~/guides/currencies.md).

 ## Syntax
 ```xml